deckerego/hack-clock/README.md

 1. Make sure your Raspberry Pi is up to date with the latest packages & firmware.
 2. Enable I2C using raspi-config.
 It's listed under the advanced options.
 3. Install WiringPi as described within http://wiringpi.com/download-and-install/
 4. To let the pi user sense button presses, use the WiringPi GPIO Utility to permit non-root access to the pins.
-As an example: `sudo gpio export 17 out`
+As an example: `gpio export 0 in; gpio mode 0 up`
 5. Ensure the pi user is added to the i2c group in /etc/group - there should be a line at the bottom of the file that looks like `i2c:x:110:pi`
 6. Add the necessary Python tools using `sudo apt-get install python-distribute python-dev python-smbus i2c-tools`
 7. Install the Pip dependency manager using `sudo easy_install pip`